Law Professors in Massachusetts

 The typical state has 270 Law Professors working in it, which means Massachusetts has more Law Professors than average.

 Jobs for Law Professors in this state are growing at a rate of 16.2% which is faster than the nationwide estimated projection of 12.3%.

 Massachusetts Annual Job Openings

-The BLS estimates 70 annual job openings, and a total of 860 jobs for Massachusetts Law Professors in 2026.
+The BLS estimates there will be 70 annual job openings, and 860 total jobs in 2026 for Law Professors in this state.

 Nationwide, the prediction is 1,900 annual jobs and 23,800 total jobs in 2026.

 In 2018 wages for Law Professors ranged from $44,500 to $208,000 with $102,850 being the median annual salary.

 The median salary in Massachusetts is higher than the nationwide median salary.

 Top Massachusetts Metros for Law Professors